Chiefs’ Patrick Mahomes preaches selflessness amid contract restructure

-KANSAS CITY, Mo. — The Kansas City Chiefs are always thinking about Patrick Mahomes’ contract.
+KANSAS CITY, Mo.
+(WDAF) — The Kansas City Chiefs are always thinking about Patrick Mahomes’ contract.

 The franchise that once had the richest quarterback in sports will have to reevaluate the contract of their top player every time a new young quarterback gets a robust contract.